glozow/bitcoin-notes/confusing-terms.md

 ### OutPoint, Output

-COutPoints are a data structure used to refer to transaction outputs.
+[COutPoint](https://doxygen.bitcoincore.org/class_c_out_point.html)s, sometimes also called prevouts, are a data structure used to refer to a transaction you're spending from.
 They consist of the transaction hash and the index `n` to indicate which output it is in vout.
-COutPuts are transaction outputs themselves.
+[COutPut](https://doxygen.bitcoincore.org/class_c_output.html)s are transaction outputs themselves.
 They contain the `nValue` and `scriptPubKey`.

 ### Address, Addr